wp-plugins/robo-gallery/readme.txt

 In admin section of the gallery you'll find columns options which provide you advanced customization options for different resolutions.
 You can define some static size or auto size for every resolution.

-= Which parameters I can change for the gallery thumbnails borders and shadows? =

-You can change size, color and style of gallery thumbnails borders and shadows.
-Also you can define different parameters for static and hovered status

 = How to change font color of the gallery image caption? =

 In gallery settings you can enable custom caption settings where you can customize font color and see results in live preview